 Reach the right people, in the right place, at the right time

-The internet is your gateway to people who might one day become your customers.
+The internet is your gateway for people who might one day become your customers.
 With an online presence, you can reach far more of the right people than you can by marketing your company solely offline.
 And if you do it the right way, you can get in front of the people who are likely to become your customers at the right moment in their buyer’s journey.

 Direct mail and cold calling are outdated tactics.
 We spend an increasing amount of time on the internet, and we’re constantly using our smartphones.
 It’s a harsh truth: most people will miss the print ad or brochure you’re trying to put in front of them because they’re too busy looking at a digital screen.
-Either that, or they’ve subconsciously learned to ignore anything that looks too much like an advertisement.
+Either that or they’ve subconsciously learned to ignore anything that looks too much like an advertisement.

 Get measurable results to inform your strategy

-Another huge benefit is that digital marketing allows marketers to see accurate results in real-time.
+Another huge benefit is that digital marketing allows marketers to see accurate results in real time.
 If you’ve ever put an advert in a newspaper, you’ll know it’s impossible to measure the impact that advert has on your business.
 On the other hand, with digital marketing, you can measure the ROI of pretty much any aspect of your marketing efforts using analytics software.

 Marketing has always been about making a connection with your target audience in the right place, at the right time.
 Today, they’re online, and that means digital marketing should be a primary focus for your business.